There are five PR specialists for every one journalist.

 The pitch is similar to an elevator pitch in length, but the message of the pitch is altered from general to more specific to the journalist or influencer’s interests.

-This means media pitches require personalized outreach and research before said outreach in order to understand what a journalist or influencer cares about, writes on and how you can help contribute to their beat.
+This means media pitches require personalized outreach and research beforehand in order to understand what a journalist or influencer cares about, writes on and how you can help contribute to their beat.

 Remember: great media pitches play on the idea of reciprocity.
 By covering your brand or including you in a story, the journalist is doing you a favor and helping to drive increased awareness for you (for free).